-If you're in the market for the best VR headset then you've got plenty of choice, from the HTC Vive Pro 2 to the Oculus Quest 2.
+If you're in the market for the best VR headset then you've got plenty of choice in 2022, from the HTC Vive Pro 2 to the Oculus Quest 2.
 It's not always easy to figure out what the differences are between them, though, or exactly what you're getting in return for your money.

 That's why in this best virtual reality headset guide we'll take you through all the top options on the market today, and serve up the lowest prices on them from across the web too.
 You'll find out about the factors you need to take into consideration when choosing a VR headset, what all of the key specs mean, and the sorts of features you might want to look for.